sergiors/routing-service-provider/README.md

 ]);
 ```

-To user `%root_dir%` in your yaml files, you need to install `sergiors/config-service-provider`.
+To use `%root_dir%` in your yaml files, you need to install `sergiors/config-service-provider`.

 License
 -------